Grocery delivery to your Disney Resort hotel

 - Order before you arrive.
 Schedule delivery for your check-in day so supplies are waiting when you get to the resort.

-You can have groceries, snacks, drinks, and supplies delivered to any Walt Disney World® Resort hotel before you arrive.
-Third-party services like Instacart, Amazon Fresh, and Walmart+ handle the shopping and drop everything off at your resort’s Bell Services desk.
-The resort holds your order — including cold items — until you pick it up.
+You can have groceries, snacks, drinks, and supplies delivered to Bell Services at any Walt Disney World® Resort hotel before you arrive.
+Services like Instacart, Amazon Fresh, and Walmart+ handle the shopping.
+The resort holds your entire order, including cold items, until you pick it up.

 How grocery delivery works at Disney Resort hotels

 The process is simple.
-You place an order through a delivery app, schedule a delivery window, and include your resort’s name and address.
-The driver drops your bags at Bell Services — the front desk team at your Disney Resort hotel.
-They store everything until you are ready.
+You place an order through a delivery app and schedule a delivery window.
+Include your resort’s name and address.
+The driver drops your bags at Bell Services (the front desk team at your Disney Resort hotel).
+Bell Services stores everything until you are ready.

 Bell Services has refrigerators and freezers, so cold items stay safe.
 When you want your groceries, stop by the Bell Services desk and pick them up yourself at no charge.
 If you prefer to have them brought to your room, the resort charges a handling fee per delivery.